-At this event, the panel consider what real, on the ground changes are underway in Saudi Arabia.
+The panel considers what real, on the ground changes are underway in the kingdom.

 HRH Princess Reema Bint Bandar al Saud, President, Saudi Federation for Community Sports; Vice-President for Development and Planning, Saudi Arabian General Sports Authority